Green Gables Heritage Place

-One of the most beloved of childhood books, Anne of Green Gables was published in 1908 by Canadian author Lucy Maud Montgomery, and follows the adventures of red-haired Anne Shirley, an 11-year-old orphan girl, who is mistakenly sent to two middle-aged siblings; Matthew and Marilla Cuthbert, originally intending to adopt a boy to help them on their farm in the fictional town of Avonlea on Prince Edward Island.
-Since its publication, Anne of Green Gables has sold more than 50 million copies and has been translated into at least 36 languages.
-Montgomery was inspired by the "formula Ann" orphan stories (called such because they followed such a predictable formula) which were popular at the time and distinguished her character by spelling her name with an extra "e".
+One of the most beloved of childhood book featuring a red-haired protagonist, Anne of Green Gables was published in 1908 by Canadian author Lucy Maud Montgomery.
+The series of books follows the adventures of Anne Shirley, an 11-year-old orphan girl, who is mistakenly sent to two middle-aged siblings; Matthew and Marilla Cuthbert, who had requested a boy to help them on their farm in the fictional town of Avonlea on Prince Edward Island.
+Since its publication, Anne of Green Gables has sold more than 50 million copies and has been translated into at least 36 languages, including a new version in Scottish Gaelic, to be released this year as "Anna Ruadh: Anne of Green Gables."
+Montgomery was inspired by the "formula Ann" orphan stories (so called because they followed such a predictable formula) which were a popular genre at the time and distinguished her character by spelling her name with an extra "e". 📚

 Prince Edward Island